antonsynd/mamba/README.md

 # mamba

+Mamba is a transpiler for a statically-typed subset of Python 3 to C++20.

+This is mainly an educational project to explore what challenges there are in implementing a programming language.
+I don't currently have plans to complete anything besides a statically-typed subset of the Python builtins.

+Check the C++ and Python tests for status on the implementation and what works and what doesn't.

+## Design

 This project consists of two parts:
 * A C++ transpilation target for a statically-typed subset of Python.
 This aims to provide a nearly 1-to-1 equivalent of many Python's built-in symbols, so